acailic/acailic.github.io/_notes/ocp-chapter-10.md

 - ne advantage of CallableStatement is that it allows IN/OUT parameters.
 CallableStatement is the only way for a JDBC program to execute stored procedures in the database if the procedure has in and out parameters.

+- "enabling the transactions".
+In JDBC, transactions are always enabled.
+Every statement is a part of a transaction.
+If auto-commit is set to true, the transaction is committed after every statement (and a new transaction is started with the next query), if it is set to false, the transaction is committed when connection.commit() is called explicitly.
+That is why there is no begin() method in Connection.